pion/webrtc/README.md

 ### Breaking Changes

-Pion WebRTC v2.0.0 is coming soon!
-HEAD will be unstable for the next few weeks as we prepare for the new release.
+Pion WebRTC v2.0.0 has arrived!
 See the [release notes](https://github.com/pion/webrtc/wiki/v2.0.0-Release-Notes) to learn about the new features breaking changes.

 Have any questions?
 Join [the Slack channel](https://pion.ly/slack) to follow development and speak with the maintainers.

-Use the tag [v1.2.0](https://github.com/pion/webrtc/tree/v1.2.0) if you'd like to continue using the v1.0 API in the meantime.
-After v2.0 is released v1.0 will be deprecated and unmaintained.
+v1.0 is deprecated and unmaintained, but still available [v1.2.0](https://github.com/pion/webrtc/tree/v1.2.0)

 ### Usage
 Check out the **[example applications](examples/README.md)** to help you along your Pion WebRTC journey.